kanisterio/kanister/docs/functions.rst

 -----------

 KubeExecAll is similar to running KubeExec on specified containers of given pods (all specified containers on given pods) in parallel.
-In below example, the command is going to be executed in both the containers of given pods.
+In the below example, the command is going to be executed in both the containers of the given pods.

 .. csv-table::
    :header: "Argument", "Required", "Type", "Description"